desmondwong1215/tp/docs/DeveloperGuide.md

 **MSS:**

-1. Teacher commands to add a student to the current course with a valid student ID.
+1. Teacher commands to add a student to the current course with a valid student id.
 2. EB checks if the student is already in the course.
 3. EB adds the student to the course roster.
 4. EB displays a success message.